Someone06/SBU/README.md

 `./sbu /path/to/backup.txt /path/to/backup_folder`

-Hereby the "backup.txt" file has to contain a list of paths to files or folders to copy with one entry per line.
+Hereby the "backup.txt" file has to contain a list of paths to files or folders to copy, one entry per line.
 Comments starting with an "#" symbol are allowed as well.

 If SBU refuses to be executed ensure that it is marked to be executable.